george-hawkins/micropython-wifi-setup/README.md

     schedule.run_pending()
 ```

 Here we've registered a job to execute in 5 seconds time.
-If the function `do_something` didn't return anything then it would be run every 5 seconds forever more, returning `CancelJob` cancels the job.
+If the function `do_something` didn't return anything then it would be run every 5 seconds forevermore, returning `CancelJob` cancels the job.
 The job can also be canceled by calling `schedule.cancel_job(...)` on the `job` object we created.

 `schedule.run_pending()` needs to be called regularly - this works well in combination with the event pumping loop seen in the previous examples.
 However, if used on its own it would probably make sense to combine it with `time.sleep(1)` in the loop shown in the example here.